paradoxical-autumn/ACA/README.md

 # FAQ
 ## Isn't this dangerous for other people who don't have it installed??
 Nope!
 This isn't a mod.
 You can't just join a random session and start [ab]using the plugin.
+You can only use it in sessions where the host has explicitly installed it as well.

 ## My [thing] from an older version disconnected a bunch of wires/became a `MissingComponent`?
 That's probably a bug from when we were recreating namespaces.
 Check if there's a more recent version of the plugin and if not, report it as a bug.
 Make sure to clarify what fields are broken and on what components.
 Also, if you know what version you saved the item on that can also help!